-When I founded Tanaza (the company) in 2010, I choose a name that was easy to anchor in people’s minds; that sounded nice; that was short; and that had no similarities with other brand names out there.
-Tanaza had no specific meaning for me, but it gave me a sense of belonging, like a tribe of people that share a special view of the world and of their mission (although I discovered later that it means “to struggle” in pakistani; that it’s the name of a racing horse, in Ireland; and that there’s a lake named Tanaza in the region of Punjab).
+When I founded the company in 2010, I chose a name that was easy to anchor in people’s minds, that sounded nice, that it was short, and that had no similarities with other brand names out there.
+Tanaza had no specific meaning for me, but it gave me a sense of belonging, like a tribe of people who share a unique view of the world and their mission.
+Although I discovered later that it means “to struggle” in Pakistan, it’s also the name of a racing horse in Ireland and a lake name in the region of Punjab.
+Fascinating!

-As many mono-products companies do, I named our first product (and only product, until last year) after the company.
+As many mono-products companies do, I named our first product after the company.
 Tanaza was both our company name and our product name.
 Easy, isn’t it?

-The product components were also named after the company: the Tanaza Cloud Infrastructure (cloud.tanaza.com), the Tanaza Hotspot system (editor.tanaza.com and dashboard.tanaza.com) and so on…
+The product components were also named after the company: the Tanaza Cloud Infrastructure, the Tanaza Hotspot system and the Tanaza Dashboard, and so on.

-Last year, we started the development of what we called TanazaOS: a Linux-based operating system that allows access points to speak with a cloud-based wireless access controller.
-And in a few months, we were able to launch also the new cloud-based controller, of which you see a screenshot here:
+Last year, we started developing what we called TanazaOS: a Linux-based operating system that allows access points to speak with a cloud-based wireless access controller.
+And in a few months, we were able to launch also the new cloud-based controller, of which you see a screenshot here below:

-Needless to say, for this platform that allows managing TanazaOS-powered devices, we imagined a whole bunch of names.
-It was a long discussion, and that the end of it, we decided that we were going to name the product just after the company.
-Again.
+For this platform that allows managing Powered Devices, we imagined a whole bunch of names.
+It was a long discussion, and at the end of it, we decided that we were going to name the product just after the company.
+Again!

-For more details about our “struggle” for software and hardware disaggregation, read my previous article on Medium; and if you want to “join the army” get in touch or wait for further news, as we’re going to publish more in the next few months about our activities to bring disaggregation in this market.
+For more details about our “struggle” for software and hardware disaggregation, read my previous article.
+If you want to “join the army,” get in touch or wait for further news, as we will publish more in the next few months about our activities to bring disaggregation in the networking market.

-But… what about the “old” Tanaza?
-Well, we are still in love with it and we know that many people are, as well.
-Everything in the cloud.tanaza.com platform will remain the same and all functionalities will remain operational, but that product will be renamed “Tanaza Classic“.
+But… what about the “old” platform?
+We are still in love with it, and we know that many people are as well.
+Everything in the old platform will remain the same, and all functionalities will remain operational, but that product has been renamed “Tanaza Classic.”

-You may have noticed that our website https://www.tanaza.com was recently edited to reflect this change.
+You may have noticed that our website https://www.tanaza.com was recently updated to reflect this change.